Email FacebookTwitterMenu burgerClose thin

 Immediate vs. Deferred Annuities

-These types of annuities can all vary in the timing of their payouts, depending on whether you choose immediate or deferred annuities
+These types of annuities can vary in payout timing, depending on whether you choose immediate or deferred

 • Immediate annuities.
 Immediate annuities begin payouts within 12 months of purchase.